Missouri Western Griffons: Football

 Football at Missouri is played at Spratt Stadium.
 The current head football coach is Matt Williamson, who has held the position since 2017.
-He replaced Jerry Partridge, who was head coach from 1997–2016.
+He replaced Jerry Partridge, who was head coach from 1997 to 2016.
 Partridge became Missouri Western's all-time wins leader on September 30, 2006 as the Griffons defeated Truman State University.
 His current total of 149 career victories ranks third on the MIAA all-time list.

 Kansas City Chiefs summer training camp

 The school has been the summer training camp for the Kansas City Chiefs since 2010.
 The $15.7 million facility was paid for by $10 million from the Chiefs (from state tax credits) and $1.2 million from student fees at Missouri Western, with the rest coming from the City of St. Joseph, Buchanan County and private donations.
 It was designed by St. Joseph architect firm Ellison-Auxier architects, Inc., which designed the school's Spratt Hall and clock tower.

 A climate-controlled, 120-yard NFL regulation grass indoor field, with a locker room, weight room, training room, classrooms and office space was completed in the summer of 2010.
-This facility is referred to as the "Griffon Indoor Sports Complex."
+This facility is referred to as the "Griffon Indoor Sports Complex".